For patients

 Your personalized Breast Recurrence Score® report

-You will receive an individualized Recurrence Score® result to help you understand how likely your cancer is to return and whether you may benefit from chemotherapy.1-6
+You will receive an individualized Recurrence Score® result to help you understand how likely your cancer is to return elsewhere in your body and whether you may benefit from chemotherapy.1-9

 Node-negative